changeworld/azure-docs.ja-jp/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 <properties
-   pageTitle="Visual Studio Code を使用した ASP.NET 5 Web アプリの作成"
-   description="このチュートリアルでは、Visual Studio Code を使用して ASP.NET 5 Web アプリを作成する方法について説明します。"
-   services="app-service\web"
-   documentationCenter=".net"
-   authors="erikre"
+   pageTitle="Create an ASP.NET 5 web app in Visual Studio Code" description="This tutorial illustrates how to create an ASP.NET 5 web app using Visual Studio Code." services="app-service\web" documentationCenter=".net" authors="erikre"